shans/line-layout/merged-model/README.md

 This model takes the line context and add a line breaker to the [phase-model][].

+A separate line breaker also helps to handle out-of-flow items that require independent line breaking context.

 ## Open Issues

 * Is it better to pass `element` rather than `element.childNodes` to `segment`?